crux-bphc/CMS-Android/README.md

 5. Notifications for new content

 ## Contributing
 You can contribute by submitting an issue, or by picking an existing one from the list and sending a PR.
 Ensure that the branch underlying the PR is up-to-date with latest changes.
+Contributors must ensure they add any significant changes to the [changelog](CHANGELOG.md) in the same PR itself.

 All changes must be made on top of a new branch forked off the `development` branch.
 The `master` branch is only updated when a new release is made.